OlanrewajuHammed/LITA_Class_Documentation/README.md

 ### SQL
 ---
 Here our facilitator was able to take us through proper basic sql commands and queries.
-Navigating different Rational Database Management system (SQL server and Postgress) to ensure optimum use of oppotunity for diverse students and different organization preference
+Navigating different Rational Database Management system (SQL server and Postgress) to ensure optimum use of oppotunity for diverse students and organizations preference
 #### Content
 1. Introduction to SQL
 2. Basic SQL Queries